Can I Sue My Local or State Government?

 Regardless of the specific claim, “You need to find someone who has experience bringing that type of claim because there are nuances.
 There are certain things that, if you’ve never done it before or don’t have any experience in suing governments, you could easily overlook.”

-Ultimately, it pays to have an experienced attorney at least review your case and give their expert advice about whether the claim is worth pursuing.
+Ultimately, it pays to have an experienced attorney at least review your case and provide legal advice on whether the claim is worth pursuing.

 What do I do next?